The Anatomy of a Ruby Class

 #=> "Mr. Whiskers"

-This getter logic is so common Ruby provides us with a shortcut, attr_reader.
+This getter logic is so common Ruby provides us with a shortcut, attr_reader

 attr_reader :name

-With attr_reader we have no need to define our name method anymore and will have the same results.
+we have no need to define our name

 cat.name